Nowa Aleksandria

-Nowa Aleksandria is the only studio album by Polish band Siekiera.
+Nowa Aleksandria (English: New Alexandria) is the only studio album by Polish band Siekiera.
 It was released in 1986, through the record label Tonpress.
 The album marks a departure from the band's punk rock sound in favour of the coldwave and darkwave genres.
 Although formerly unpopular within the Polish punk rock music scene, the album has later established a cult following within the Polish new wave scene and is now considered a household name within the cold wave genre in Poland.

 Track listing

 All songs written and composed by Tomasz Adamski.